 Writing effective copy for your patients doesn’t have to be hard, but at Top Practices we know how overwhelming it can feel from the outset.
 That’s why Rem Jackson produced a copywriting course with the non-writer and non-podiatry professional in mind.
 This easy course can help you master the skills of effective copy-writing quickly through basic exercises and plenty of practice.

-For practices who don’t have the time to do this themselves and still want to capitalize on powerful, compelling content, our Virtual Marketing Director (VMD) Services has an exceptional team of expert writers who produce first-class, effective marketing copy tailored specially for you.
-Simply contact us for more information about using our professional writing services or about the copywriting workshop by e-mailing [email protected] or calling (717) 725-2679 today.
+Simply contact us for more information about the copywriting workshop by e-mailing [email protected] or calling (717) 725-2679 today.
 Don’t miss growing your practice because your copywriting is mediocre—make sure your written content is always effective.